NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - etoposide prodrug CAP7.1

 A prodrug of etoposide, a semisynthetic derivative of podophyllotoxin extracted from the mandrake root Podophyllum peltatum, with potential antineoplastic activity.
 Upon intravenous administration of the etoposide prodrug CAP7.1, etoposide is released after enzymatic cleavage of CAP7.1 by specific carboxylesterases (CE) 1 and 2, which are upregulated in certain tumor cell types.
 Etoposide acts primarily in the G2 and S phases of the cell cycle.
 This drug binds to and inhibits topoisomerase II, an enzyme elevated in tumor cells.
 This results in the accumulation of double-strand DNA breaks, the inhibition of DNA replication and transcription and the induction of apoptotic cell death.
 The tumor-specific activation of etoposide increases its efficacy while lowering its systemic toxicity.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Code name: CAP7.1